Plants in the Philippines Used as Food (As Is or After Processing)

 Summary

-The list of plants in the Philippines that are used as food includes fruits, vegetables, root crops, herbs, legumes, and crops that Filipinos enjoy either fresh (“as is”) or after processing.
+Plants in the Philippines that are used as food includes fruits, vegetables, root crops, herbs, and legumes.
+These crops are enjoyed by Filipinos either fresh (“as is”) or after processing.
 These plants are not only healthy but also connected to culture, local farming, and daily Filipino meals.
 Knowing and using these natural food sources helps families eat healthier, save money, and support local sustainability.

 Subscribe to get the latest posts sent to your email.